scala-steward/shipreq/Design/issues.md

 # For the backlog

+* How to see/undo closed loose issues?
+  Leave it for now

 * [T-] Add an issue count column.
     Postponing for now because it introduces too much overlap with the Issues table.
     It might even be removed from scope entirely later.